dustin/logic-cppm/README.md

 because of error.
 In the long form, the actual erroring value will appear on its own with its timestamp and width.

+### Minimum Change

+Minimum change is a sort of deadband across any changes that prevents you from seeing too much noise.
+If you set it to 0, there will be a marker, label, and search result for each change.

+The default of 3 means that a particular channel has to move at least 3μS before the value is considered significant.
+Smaller changes will still get a bubble label at the top, but they won't have a distinct search result, nor will they get a change marker.

 ## Exporting

 There are two export formats.